In project management, a project charter is a valuable tool when starting a project.

 The functional part of the project charter is used to translate the requirements into functionalities.

-It is recommended to go as much in detail as you can in this part to ensure that the functionalities are well understood and the deliverables are up to par with your expectations.
+It is recommended to go as much in detail work breakdown to ensure that the functionalities are well understood and the project scheduling up to par with your expectations.

 Describe each functionality as follows: